 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Arlington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Arlington is a town of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Arlington who work in office and administrative support (11.69%), management occupations (11.30%) and teaching (9.90%).

 Of important note, Arlington is also a town of artists.
 Arlington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arlington’s character.

-A relatively large number of people in Arlington telecommute to their jobs.
-Overall, about 10.37% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Arlington is worth considering.